-Classes for ages 3 through 6th grade will be held on Wednesdays from 3 to 5 PM, beginning on Wednesday, October 2nd.
+Classes for ages 3 through 6th grade are held on Wednesdays from 3 to 5 PM.
 Questions?
 Contact CGS Coordinator Amy Miller at 249-8888; email: email@example.com.

-Classes for both programs will be held in St. Leo Hall, located behind St. Andrew Church in Waterbury.
-A schedule of classes and newsletter were emailed to registered families on Thursday, September 19th, 2019.
+Classes for both programs are held in St. Leo Hall, located behind St. Andrew Church in Waterbury.
+A schedule of classes and newsletter were emailed to registered.
 Contact the Rectory (244-7734) if you did not receive this email, if you have questions, or to register your child for classes in either of our programs.

 Affordable counseling services available.
 People seek counseling for many different reasons: a crisis, a loss, a major life change, substance abuse, or to improve relationships.
 With convenient offices in South Burlington, St. Albans, Rutland and Middlebury, our experienced clinicians and psychiatrist are here to help.
 We accept private insurance, Medicaid, Medicare and we offer a sliding scale fee.
 If you or someone you know needs support, please call (802) 658-6111, ext.
 1318.

 If you are interested in learning more about the needs of local foster parents, send a message in Facebook messenger to Amy Anderson and she will add you to the group.